5/20/2025

 speaker

-Adding some colors to this question, it's all about cost reductions and it's all about economics of this thing.
+Yeah, adding some colors to this question is it's all about cost reductions and it's all about economics of this thing.
 If the demand is not going up from the United States, then it will be a painful process if we build up a factory there and our customers, they didn't order a lot, then it will create problems for us.
-I think on the other hand, if the tariff thing has been solved with some good results from Southeast Asia, then we don't necessarily have to build up the manufacturing in the United States.
-So it's a kind of dilemma.
-It's all about demand and supply.
-So if our customers would like to have us made in the USA for this machine, and also our cost structure can cover like as NG said, less than 15 to 20% higher than Malaysia, then we should consider doing manufacturing in the United States.
-But if US market demand is not that high, for us it's difficult to armatize the cost into every single unit of machine, then we don't do that.
-So it's kind of quite uncertain yet, but our supply chain is the best team inside the company.
-I think they would like to do some pilot run, which is very successful, but I think in the future it still depends on the economics calculated together inside the company.
-Bill, I don't know if we answered your question.
-Yeah, I think so.
-Thank you, Bill.
+I think on the other hand, if the tariff thing has been solved with some good results from Southeast Asia, then we don't necessarily need to build up the factory manufacturing in the United States.
+So it's a kind of dilemma, it's all about demand and supply.
+So if our customers would like to have us made in USA for this machine, and also our cost structure can cover, as NG said, less than 15 to 20% higher than Malaysia, then we should consider doing manufacturing in the United States.
+U.S. market demand is not that high.
+For us, it's difficult to amortize the cost into every single unit of machine.
+Then we don't do that.
+So it's kind of quite uncertain yet.
+But our supply chain is the best team inside the company.
+They would like to do some pilot run, which is very successful.
+But I think in the future, it still depends on the economics calculated together inside of the company bill I don't know if we answer your questions yeah I think so thank you bill thank you before we move to the next question as a reminder please limit yourself to one question

 speaker